terascope/teraslice/docs/configuration/overview.md

 ```

 ## Terafoundation Configuration Reference
-NOTE: All `asset_storage` related fields are depricated.
+NOTE: All `asset_storage` related fields are deprecated.
 Please use the fields in the teraslice config instead.
 Also the `asset_storage` fields in the teraslice config will take precedence over the ones that are in terafoundation.

 |      Field      |    Type    |     Default     |                                      Description                                      |
 | :-------------: | :--------: | :-------------: | :-----------------------------------------------------------------------------------: |